ahoereth/neverendingstory/README.md

     ~/neverendingstory$ meteor

 Don't run the app in your Dropbox folder or similar.
 The local Mongo database can get huge.

+## Windows
+Windows is [not yet](https://trello.com/c/ZMvnfMfI/11-official-windows-support) supported officially..
+Best way to use Windows for development seems to be Vagrant following [this](https://gist.github.com/gabrielhpugliese/5855677) turoial.

 ## Running the app during development
 During development run the app using the `--debug` option.
 This, at the moment, enables force votes and elects of paragraphs.
 More to follow.